Mir Liaquat Ali Lehri

-Mir Liaquat Ali Lehri, also known as, Mir Liaquat Jaan Lehri, is a Pakistani politician from Quetta District who has been a member of the Provincial Assembly of Balochistan since February 2024.
+Mir Liaquat Ali Lehri, also known as Mir Liaquat Jaan Lehri, is a Pakistani politician from Quetta District who has been a member of the Provincial Assembly of Balochistan since February 2024.

 Career

-He contested the 2024 general elections as an Pakistan People’s Party candidate from PB-43 Quetta-VI and secured 7,277 votes.
+He contested the 2024 general elections as a Pakistan People’s Party candidate from PB-43 Quetta-VI and secured 7,277 votes.
 The runner-up was Sardar Douda Khan who secured 5,190 votes.